2lambda123/iotaledger-wasp/documentation/docs/guide/development_tools/docker_preconfigured.md

 docker-compose up
 ```

-During the startup you might see a few failed restarts of Wasp with the message:
+During the startup, you might see a few failed restarts of Wasp with the message:
-`panic: error getting node event client: mqtt plugin not available on the current node`
+`panic: error getting node event client: mqtt plugin not available on the current node.`

 This is normal, as Wasp starts faster than Hornet.
 Wasp retries the connection until it succeeds.